Tiny wasp could be answer to stink bug problem

 But feeding damage isn't the only problem.
 When temperatures drop, adult stink bugs seek shelter to overwinter.
 This causes massive nuisance problems: Residents in some US towns are forced to literally sweep carpets of stink bugs out of their homes, garages, and vehicles.
 Dealing with extermination and clean-up hits people in the wallet, but also in lost productivity, stress, and allergic reactions to the smelly compounds.

 Economic impacts would extend beyond fruit losses caused by feeding bugs.
-Our trade partners would stop accepting New Zealand exports, in order to reduce inheriting the stink bug themselves.
+Our trading partners might stop accepting NZ exports, in order to reduce inheriting the stink bug themselves.

 And just in case you were thinking about the broad spectrum pesticides that are effective against brown marmorated stink bug overseas, think again.
 A decent chunk of New Zealand's trading reputation is made on our proud tradition of residue-free produce.